Dhananjay-74x/SackTrail/readME.md

 # SackTrail

-An RFID-based airport security system is demonstrated by the system.
-We employ an RFID module, Node MCU ESP8266, and a fronted based on PHP , HTML ,CSS JavaScript all compiled on APACHE2 Server to regulate how the device functions for this purpose.
+The system demonstrates an RFID-based airport luggage tracking system.
+We employ an RFID module, Node MCU ESP8266, and a front end based on PHP, HTML,CSS, and JavaScript, all compiled on APACHE2 Server, to regulate how the device functions for this purpose.
 MFRC522 is quad tripled in modules to make 4 different gateways, each gateway comprising of the NODEMCU and the RFID reader , to detect incoming luggage’s attached with RFID tags as in the below images.